 Output 3.1: Institutional capacity to implement REDD+ framework developed.
-UNDP MLG key GH, and other trelevant thistries.
+UNDP MTENR, MCDSS, MLGH, and other key relevant ministries.
 3.1.1 Undertake human and financial capacity needs assessment to address longer term institutional requirements to implement REDD+ (building on Output 1.1).
 3.1.2 Address priority needs.
 3.1.3 Identify additional funding sources for further capacity needs.
 0 93,45 8 74,76 6 168,224 Output 3.2: National REDD+ Strategy process integrated into the national development planning process.
-UNDP othe er key Property of the services of the service 3.2.1 Support the development of a National REDD+ Strategy through consultation with appropriate stakeholders.
+UNDP MTENR and other key relevant ministries.
+3.2.1 Support the development of a National REDD+ Strategy through consultation with appropriate stakeholders.
 3.2.2 Introduce REDD+ into District Development Planning.
 3.2.3 Develop a monitoring framework for key governance factors and social and environmental impacts pertinent to REDD+ implementation.
 37,38 3 28,03 7 28,03 7 93,458 Output 3.3: Legislative framework to facilitate implementation of REDD+ strengthened.
-UNDP of Ju Lega and relev ustice and the last Affairs, so there is the last Affairs, so the last Affairs, so the last Affairs, so the last Affairs, so the last Affairs 3.3.1 Review existing relevant legislation in terms of its applicability to REDD+.
+UNDP MTENR, Ministry of Justice and Legal Affairs, and other key relevant ministries.
+3.3.1 Review existing relevant legislation in terms of its applicability to REDD+.
 3.3.2 Identify aspects of the legislative framework that need strengthening.
 (Harmonisation of legislation and policies across sectors will for example be required).
 3.3.3 Undertake a legal review to establish details on ownership of carbon in different land tenure systems.
 3.3.4 Develop an appropriate regulatory process for developing, managing and monitoring carbon trading agreements.
 3.3.5 Identify changes to legislation required to channel REDD+ finances.
 70,09 3 46,72 9 46,72 9 163,551 Output 3.4: Mechanism to administrate and channel REDD+ finance established.
-UNDP and relev ENR, MFNP, I other key evant sistries.
-I other key sistries.
-I other key sistries.
-I other key sistries.
-I other key sistries.
+UNDP MTENR, MFNP, and other key relevant ministries.
 3.4.1 Assess the available options for channelling of REDD+ finance, including options through the national budget and special fund mechanisms.
 This will include reviewing relevant models in Zambia and internationally.
 3.4.2 Undertake broad-based consultation with relevant stakeholders.
 3.4.3 Establish the mechanism for managing REDD+ finance.
 9,346 18,69 1 65,42 0 93,457